kjhrono/MyMultiBoxing/README.md

 # MyMultiBoxing
-A project in Python to broadcast key input on multiple windows.
+A project in Python to broadcast key input on multiple Linux windows.